 If you’re gifting vouchers, GST cannot be claimed on the purchase price.
 The 50% rule applies here too – if the vouchers relate to food/drink, you can only deduct 50% of the cost.

-For gifts to clients, the rules are exactly the same as above, except there is no set dollar value.
+For gifts to clients and suppliers, the rules are exactly the same as above, except there is no set dollar value.

 This sounds really complicated!